 The resulting design used the rolling landscape in the area to effectively shield the road, reducing visual impact.
 Use of considered planting and landforms reduced the impact further.

-A full Environmental Impact Assessment was undertaken for the scheme, which identified benefits in traffic flows in the local settlements, with associated improvements in local air quality and noise levels.
+A full EIA was undertaken for the scheme, which identified benefits in traffic flows in the local settlements, with associated improvements in local air quality and noise levels.
 A Sustainable Urban Drainage Scheme allied with flood attenuation also provided the opportunity for ecological enhancements.

 Additional enhancement was also achieved by linking the ecological mitigation with that planned for the BHLR to create a single, continuous new habitat, rather than the existing fragmented one.